cozy/cozy-client/docs/react-integration.md

 ### 2.a Requesting data with `useQuery`

-⚠️  You need to have a redux provider connected to the store of cozy-client for useQuery to work correctly.
+`useQuery` is the most straightforward to fetch data from the Cozy.
+Query results are cached and can be reused across components, you just have to name the query results ("checked-todos") below.

 ```jsx
 import CozyClient, { Query, isQueryLoading, Q } from 'cozy-client'